W (magazine): History

+Origins of W, under Fairchild Fashion Media (1972–1999)

 W Magazine origins lie as a biweekly newspaper, which was spun off from Women's Wear Daily, becoming an oversized monthly magazine published by Fairchild Fashion Media in 1993.
 When Fairchilds' owner (Capital Cities/ABC) merged with The Walt Disney Company in 1997, W was one of the publications the new company continued to publish.

+Under Condé Nast (1999–2019)

 W has garnered controversy over some of the featured models in its issues.
-Controversial cover shoots include Steven Meisel's entitled "Asexual Revolution", in which male and female models (including Jessica Stam and Karen Elson) are depicted in gender-bending styles and provocative poses.
+Controversial cover shoots include Steven Meisel's "Asexual Revolution", in which male and female models (including Jessica Stam and Karen Elson) are depicted in gender-bending styles and provocative poses.
 In addition, Tom Ford's racy shoot with Klein and the accompanying article on sexuality in fashion came as a shock to some loyal readers.
 During the interview, Ford is quoted as saying: "I've always been about pansexuality.
 Whether I'm sleeping with girls or not at this point in my life, the clothes have often been androgynous, which is very much my standard of beauty".
 Klein was also the photographer for the racy photo shoot featured in the August 2007 issue, showcasing David and Victoria Beckham.
 Bruce Weber produced a 60-page tribute to New Orleans in the April 2008 issue, and shot a 36-page story on the newest fashion designers in Miami for the July 2008 issue.

-In 2009 due to the 2008 Financial Crisis, advertising pages in the magazine were down 46 percent from 2008.
-Editor-in-Chief Patrick McCarthy retired in 2010 when Condé Nast moved W into its consumer magazine group, now alongside Vogue, Glamour and Allure.
+In 2009, due to the 2008 Financial Crisis, advertising pages in the magazine were down 46 percent from 2008.
+Editor-in-Chief Patrick McCarthy retired in 2010 when Condé Nast moved W into its consumer magazine group, alongside Vogue, Glamour and Allure.
 Stefano Tonchi succeeded him as editor in chief.
-Edward Enninful was appointed Fashion & Style Director in 2011.
+Edward Enninful was appointed fashion and style director in 2011.
 In 2011, W participated in a four-episode plot line on the fourth season of CW teen drama Gossip Girl.

 Under Enninful's direction, W introduced riskier editorial features, including the March 2012 cover story by Steven Klein that depicted Kate Moss as a nun and Nicki Minaj portraying an 18th-century French courtesan.

-Between 2013 and 2018 the magazine went from publishing twelve issues per year to eight.
-This would later be reduced to four in 2020, raise to six from 2021, and W currently publishes seven issues a year 2024.
+Between 2013 and 2018, the magazine went from publishing twelve issues per year to eight.
+This would later be reduced to four in 2020, increased to six in 2021, and as of 2024, W publishes seven issues a year.